ankit2788/ankit2788.github.io/_posts/2024-06-21-Momentum in India.md

 Eugene Fama and Kenneth French further developed upon the CAPM to introduce 2 new factors that would help determine portfolio's returns.
 They observed that a certain class of stocks tend to perform better than the market as a whole, i.e. (i) **Small Caps** - _size factor_, (ii) stocks with **higher Book to Market Ratio** - _Value factor_.
 That led to the formulation of [Fama French 3 - factor model](https://en.wikipedia.org/wiki/Fama%E2%80%93French_three-factor_model)

 Factor Investing is a very well researched topic, and there are several journals available detailing it wonderfully.
 However, most of the research pertains to the developed markets such as United States and Global Markets as a whole.
 The purpose of this series of articles is to go in depth of nuances pertaining to Indian Markets.
-The first in this seriesis all about **Momentum Investing**
+The first in this series is all about **Momentum Investing**

 ## History of Momentum Investing in India